-If your proposed event does not include provision or consumption of alcohol you should fill out a Green Permissions Form, which can be obtained from the Domestic Bursary and the Lodge.
+If your proposed event does not include provision or consumption of alcohol you should fill out the on-line Permissions Form (https://sharepoint.nexus.ox.ac.uk/greenforms).
 This should be completed and submitted to the Domestic Bursary with at least THREE days' notice.

-If your proposed event does include the provision or consumption of alcohol, you should submit the Green Permissions Form first to the Junior Dean (via the lodge), who will either grant permission and pass it on to the Domestic Bursar for approval, or refer it back to you for clarification or amendment.
-If permission has been granted, confirmation will be placed in your pigeon-hole before the event takes place.
+If your proposed event does include the provision or consumption of alcohol, you should submit the on-line Permissions Form first to the Junior Dean, who will either grant permission and pass it on to the Domestic Bursar and/or Dean for approval, or refer it back to you for clarification or amendment.
+If permission has been granted, confirmation will be sent by email.